legesher/legesher-docs/guide/legesher/roadmap.md

 `🤔 Opportunity: Ideas`: People who help with ideas and planning
 `🚇 Opportunity: Infra`: Hosting, Build-Tools, etc. Links to source file (like travis.yml) in repo, if applicable
 `🚧 Opportunity: Maintenance`: People who help in maintaining the repo, links to commits by the user on this project
-`📦 Opportunity: Platform`: Porting to support a new platform
+`💌 Opportunity: Marketing` : People who help in marketing the repo/project `📦 Opportunity: Platform`: Porting to support a new platform
 `🔌 Opportunity: Plugin`: Links to the repo home
 `📆 Opportunity: Project Management`: Aids in the intiating, planning, controlling, and closing of a project